mimshins/figma-backup/README.md

 yarn global add figma-backup
 ```

-This will download and install the node package and a recent compatible version of Chromium (~170MB Mac, ~282MB Linux, ~280MB Win) in your global `node_modules` directory (You can find it via `npm list -g | head -1`).
+It is going to download and install the node package and a recent compatible version of Chromium in your global `node_modules` directory (You can find it via `npm list -g | head -1`).

+**Note:** If the installation stopped with the 403 Error (Forbidden), you'll have to use a VPN or Proxy to another region/country in order to access the Chromium source.

 ---

-**Note:** If the installation stopped with the 403 Error (Forbidden), you'll have to use a VPN or Proxy to another region/country in order to access the Chromium source.

 **Note (Linux Machines):** Make sure all the necessary dependencies are installed.
 You can go to the `<path_to_node_modules>/node_modules/puppeteer/.local-chromium/linux-******/chrome-linux` and run `ldd chrome | grep not` on a Linux machine to check which dependencies are missing.
 The common ones are provided below.